ColinDabritz/rails_lab_coat/README.md

   * This was a temporary issue in version 4.2.14 see ticket
   * https://www.virtualbox.org/ticket/11895
   * Workarounds are listed in the ticket, e.g. uninstall VirtualBox and resintall an older version
-  * TODO: Remove this after some time has passed
 * I have a messed up 'railslab' box and/or vagrant (in theory)
     * try removing the virtual machines and backing boxes
       * ./clean.sh